-It looks also as if the ladies are determined to add to the numbers of those of their eex who actually play the game as well.
-Some time ago we gave particulars of a match played between ladies' teams from Burnley and Liverpool.
 Leicestershire, however, is not immune from the football infection.
-A 01 ung ladies from Kirby Muxloe de time ago to form themselves into a little ootball team.
-Where and when they inlulged in training and practice is not known, but they at any rate threw out a challenge to the ladies of Botcheston.
-The challenge was accented and the ladies' teams TO TR on vesterday.
-We 1 t at Botch ATO voured with a brief report only of , but it appears that the Kirby Muzk were markedly proficient in the art of goal-scoring, and they won by a substan-tial margin.
-It is believed that the Kirby Muxloe ladies, flushed with success, are in-clined to tackle any team of the gentle say that can be formed in Leicester.
+A party of young ladies from Kirby Muxloe decided a little time ago to form themselves into a football team.
+Where and when they indulged in training and practice is not known, but they at any rate threw out a challenge to the ladies of Botcheston.
+The challenge was accepted and the ladies' teams met at Botcheston vesterday.
+We have been favoured with a brief report only of the game, but it appears that the Kirby Muxlos ladies were markedly proficient in the art of goal-icoring, and they won by a substantial margin.
+It is believed that the Kirby Muxlos ladies, flushed with success, are inclined to tackle any team of the gentle sax that can be formed in Leicester.